JoePhelan16/Disruption-Distortion-Audio-Plugin/README.md

 This is an audio plugin that provides distortion effects with a built-in tremolo and chorus.
 It's designed for musicians looking for custom sound shaping and tonal experimentation.

-## Usage
-- Adjust the `Drive` knob for distortion level.
-- Use the `Level` knob for output gain control.
-- Enable or disable the `Tremolo` and `Chorus` effects for modulation.

-## Here are instructions on how to install JUCE, use the `.jucer` file from this GitHub repository, and export it to your preferred IDE to build your project:
+## How to use JUCE and your preferred IDE to build this project:

 ### 1. **Install JUCE**